-Georgiana Tam Office Manager Georgiana Tam is the Office Manager of the Asian American Civic Association.
-A graduate from Hong Kong Polytechnic University majoring in office administration, Georgiana has worked for the Asian American Civic Association for more than twenty-five years.
+Georgiana Tam is the Office Manager of the Asian American Civic Association.
+A graduate from Hong Kong Polytechnic University majoring in office administration, Georgiana has worked for the Asian American Civic Association for more than 25 years.
 She is in charge of office management and personnel administration.

-Richard Goldberg Director of Education Richard Goldberg has more than 20 years of experience teaching in and managing adult basic education programs.
+Richard Goldberg has more than 20 years of experience teaching in and managing adult basic education programs.
 He has worked at AACA for more than seventeen years.
 In 2002, he was named Adult Educator of the Year and in 2007 received the Administrator of the Year award, both from the Massachusetts Coalition for Adult Education.
-Richard holds an masters degree in Applied Linguistics from the University of Massachusetts Boston.
+Richard holds a master’s degree in Applied Linguistics from the University of Massachusetts Boston.

-Kristan Fitah Program Manager Kristan Fitah’s career as an educator began over 10 years ago in Vermont where she worked with underprivileged and learning disabled youth in pre-school, elementary and secondary schools.
+Kristan Fitah’s career as an educator began over 10 years ago in Vermont where she worked with underprivileged and learning disabled youth in pre-school, elementary and secondary schools.
 Her experience as an AmeriCorps volunteer, teaching English to former refugees in Lowell, Massachusetts sparked her passion for English language teaching and social justice advocacy for immigrants.
 In 2005, after receiving a Masters degree in Teaching English as a Second Language and Applied Linguistics from St. Michael’s College in Colchester, Vermont, Kristan began teaching ESL at the Asian American Civic Association in Boston.
-Currently, she coordinates the agency’s volunteer program, manages two ESL programs, and teaches intermediate English to adult immigrants as part of the Next STEP Transitional English Program.
+Currently, Kristan manages AACA’s basic ESL and New Roots to Employment programs and teaches occupational skills in the Careers in Banking and Finance Program.